awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 The `iot:ListTagsForResource` policy action grants a principal permission to call `ListTagsForResource`\.

-In the `Resource` element of the IAM policy statement, specify a fully qualified tunnel tunnel ARN:
+In the `Resource` element of the IAM policy statement, specify a fully qualified tunnel ARN:

 `arn:aws:iot:aws-region: aws-account-id:tunnel/tunnel-id`